abert-on/jekyll-blog/_posts/2017-08-28-building-this-site.markdown

 categories: web html jekyll blog
 thumbnail: /assets/images/blog.png
 ---
-### Jekyl
+### Jekyll
-I've wanted to a personal website for a while now.
+I've wanted to keep a personal website for a while now.
 Something for sharing my thoughts and findings beyond my usual day-to-day development work.

 The number of options for doing this seemed a little overwhelming.
 Go with a big, popular CMS product such as WordPress?
 Or write something more tailored to my needs using past experiences with Spring Boot and Thymeleaf?
 Eventually I stumbled across [Jekyll](https://jekyllrb.com).
 It seemed pretty easy to generate blog-aware pages from it, whilst also allowing a good deal of flexibility.
 The fact that it generates completely static websites with no database required was a bonus in terms of hosting options.